 We compare the 2m air temperatures from the model simulations to available temperature reconstructions from tree-ring data.

-For the The model - tree-ring comparison, the model temperature anomalies were taken for grid cells corresponding to the latitude/longitude range for with the tree-ring locations.
-In Fig. A2 the comparison for the NH, the Alps, Altai and Northern Scandinavia are shown.
+For the model - tree-ring comparison, the model temperature anomalies were taken for grid cells corresponding to the latitude/longitude range for the tree-ring locations.
+In Fig. 5 the comparison for the NH, the Alps, Altai and Northern Scandinavia are shown.

 There is a good agreement between the 520-680 CE simulations and the tree-ring data for the NH and Northern Scandinavia.
-The temperature anomalies from the model simulations and the 2 sigma variability range fall within the ensemble reconstruction (Fig. 6) shows a very good agreement in especially the timing of the 2 sigma variability of the NH of the model simulations and the timing of the peak cooling after the four large volcanic eruptions agree very well.
-The mair temperature anomalies and the recovery time of ~20 year after the peak cooling for the NH model simulations shows a larger cooling than the tree-ring data, with a maximum cooling of 2.0 K for the model and 1.4 K for the tree-ring derived temperatures after the 536 CE eruption.
+The temperature anomalies from the model simulations and the 2 sigma variability range fall within the 2 sigma variability of the NH of the model simulations and the timing of the peak cooling after the four large volcanic eruptions agree very well.
+The peak cooling for the NH model simulations shows a larger cooling than the tree-ring data, with a maximum cooling of 2.0 K for the model and 1.4 K for the tree-ring derived temperatures after the 536 CE eruption.

-Figure A2b shows the model - tree-ring comparison for Northern Scandinavia (NScan).
+Figure 5b shows the model - tree-ring comparison for Northern Scandinavia (NScan).
 Just as for the NH, the variability of the model simulations fall within the variability of the tree-ring temperatures.
-The peak cooling extratropics land only JJA.
-The mismatches that are still present in this NH comparison, like the strength of the peak cooling, as well as the lag after the 536and /540 CE eruptionsagree very well both in timing and in signal.
+The peak cooling of the 536 and 540 CE eruptions agree very well both in timing and in signal.
 This could be because the tree-ring data for Fennoscandinavia consists of MXD data, so there is less time lag and smoothing in the signal (Esper et al., 2015).
 More deviation is visible for the ensemble mean peak cooling for the 574 and 626 CE eruptions.

-The agreement between the tree-ring data and the model simulated temperatures for the Alps and Altai (Fig. A2c and d) is less good than for the NH and Scandinavia, but still remarkable.
-The lines of the model simulationsfall within the variability of the tree-ring temperatures, except for the very end of the time series, and the timing of the 536/540 and 626 CE peak cooling agree well.
+The agreement between the tree-ring data and the model simulated temperatures for the Alps and Altai (Fig. 5c and d) is less good than for the NH and Scandinavia, but still remarkable.
+The lines of the model simulations fall within the variability of the tree-ring temperatures, except for the very end of the time series, and the timing of the 536/540 and 626 CE peak cooling agree well.
 For the Alps, the recovery time after the 536/540 CE eruptions is longer for the tree-ring temperatures than for the model.

-Model-tree-ring comparison for JJA 2m air temperature anomalies from the model with grid cells corresponding to the location of the tree-ring data from a) NH land (40 to 75 N) (Stoffel et al., 2015); b) Fennoscandinavia (Esper et al., 2012a, b); c)
+Figure 5.
+Model-tree-ring comparison for JJA 2m air temperature anomalies from the model with grid cells corresponding to the location of the tree-ring data from a) NH land (40 to 75 $^{\circ}$ N) (Stoffel et al., 2015); b) Fennoscandinavia (Esper et al., 2012a, b); c) Alps and d) Altai (Büntgen et al., 2016).
+The mean anomaly of the study period of each data set is subtracted from the anomalies to normalize the data.